ptrofimov/clockwork-cli/README.md

 ```
 * You will see updating list of HTTP requests.
 The first character is a hotkey.
 * Press the hotkey to view details of HTTP request.
+* Press Backspace to show requests for last 10 minutes
+* Press Escape to exit

 ## Licence